google/neuroglancer/README.md

    `npm test`

-   To run only tests in files matching a given regular expression pattern:
+   To run only tests in files matching a given glob pattern:

    `npm test -- --pattern='<pattern>'`

    For example,

-   `npm test -- --pattern='util/uint64'`
+   `npm test -- --pattern='src/neuroglancer/util/uint64*'`

 6. See [package.json](package.json) for other commands available.